The Little Bands - Part 1:

 - The Incredibly Strange Creatures Who Stopped Living and Became Mixed Up Zombies

-- The J P Sartre Band
+- The JP Sartre Band

 - The Leapfrogs